 Funding SourcesNational Association of Boards of Pharmacy

-Tools and Other ResourcesMore information about PMPs is available from the U.S. Department of Justice, available at: https://www.bja.gov/ProgramDetails.aspx?Program_ID=72.
+Tools and Other ResourcesMore information about PMPs is available from the the following:

 Getting Started with This Innovation

-- Involve key stakeholders: Involve all key stakeholders in upfront planning and development activities, including State PMP program staff.
+- Involve key stakeholders: Program developers should involve all key stakeholders in upfront planning and development activities, including State PMP program staff.
 Staff involved in State PMP programs are extremely knowledgeable about prescription monitoring systems and processes and can provide valuable input on technology and policy issues related to creating a data exchange platform.

-- Identify reliable vendor: Carefully interview and select a vendor that has the requisite technical expertise to develop the platform, as well as a track record of providing ongoing technical assistance to clients.
+- Identify reliable vendor: Carefully interviewing vendors enables developers to select a vendor that has the requisite technical expertise to develop the platform, as well as a track record of providing ongoing technical assistance to clients.

 Sustaining This Innovation

-- Manage governance structure carefully: Program leaders have faced challenges in managing the steering committee as the program expanded and brought representatives from newly joining states onto this governing body.
-To maintain effective governance, continually emphasize the common purpose of the system, the value of participating in it, and the need to be flexible in working out professional disagreements.
+- Manage governance structure carefully: As the program expands, varying perspectives from representatives of newly participating States are introduced.
+To maintain effective governance, program leaders continually emphasize the common purpose of the system, the value of participation, and the need to be flexible in working out professional or policy inconsistencies.

 - Refine program over time: NABP InterConnect program leaders continue to review ways to improve the system's usefulness.
 For example, they reviewed the format of clinician reports to see if improvements could be made to enhance the readability of information coming from multiple sites and providers.

-- Maintain communication: Regularly update key stakeholders on program-related developments and activities.
+- Maintain communication: Regularly updating key stakeholders on program-related developments and activities is important.

 Contact the InnovatorCarmen A. Catizone, RPh, MS, DPh